Tidewater-Research/ProjectDaylight/docs/development_roadmap.md

 **Success:** ✅ User can upload an image as evidence → app stores it securely in Supabase → user can view that image later from the evidence UI and, whether it's OCR-backed or just a photo with an LLM description, associate it with relevant events.

-### 🔄 Priority 2: Evidence-Event Association - MOSTLY COMPLETE
+### 🔄 Priority 2: Evidence-Event Association - COMPLETE
 **Connect evidence to timeline events for context**

 - [x] **Database schema updates**